 d.
 Obtain the patient's written and informed consent to the collaboration and provide a copy of the consent to the patient.

-4. The patient's written consent form shall include the following: "The pharmacist shall not supplant replace the physician as the principal medical decision maker."
+4. The patient's written consent form shall include the following: "The pharmacist shall not replace the physician as the principal medical decision maker."

 5. Record of Referral and Consent.
 The authorized pharmacist and supervising physician must maintain a written record of both the individual patient referral and the patient's written informed consent to the collaboration in the patient's record to be maintained by the authorized pharmacist and the supervising physician.
 The supervising physician shall maintain the original patient consent to the referral in the record in the custody of the supervising physician; transmit a copy of the patient's consent to the authorized pharmacist within 24 hours; and provide copies of the referral and consent to the patient in a timely manner.